-EU DSA Legal Representative
+DSA Legal Representative

-Providers of intermediary services which offer services in the EU but don’t have an establishment in the EU, will have to appoint a legal representative in one of the Member States where they offer their services.
+Pursuant to article 13 of the DSA, providers of intermediary services which offer services in the EU but don’t have an establishment in the EU, will have to appoint a legal representative in one of the Member States where they offer their services.

 Non-compliance with the DSA can damage a company’s reputation, as well as result in fines up to 6% of the annual worldwide turnover of the provider of intermediary services.
 It is crucial for intermediary services providers not established in the EU to start preparing for the new requirements in order to avoid any legal or financial consequences.